Classical and quantum cyclic redundancy check codes: Cyclic redundancy check (CRC) codes

-We say that $g$ has the c-property if furthermore no multiple of $g$ is the sum of two polynomials of cyclic burst length at most $\lfloor (n-k)/2 \rfloor$.
-Observe that this is equivalent to choosing $g$ so that the $k$-dimensional cyclic code generated by $g$ contains no codewords which are the sum of two bursts of length at most $\lfloor (n-k)/2 \rfloor$.
+We now introduce a new property for polynomials called the c-property.
+We say that $g$ has the {\em c-property} if no multiple of $g$ in $\mathbb{F}_p[X]/(X^n-1)$ is the sum of two polynomials of (cyclic) burst weight at most $\lfloor \frac{n-k}{2} \rfloor$.
+Observe that this is equivalent to choosing $g$ so that the $k$-dimensional cyclic code generated by $g$ contains no codewords which are the sum of two vectors of burst weight at most $\lfloor \frac{n-k}{2} \rfloor$.